2 hurt including 1 critically in OVI crash on Columbia Parkway, police say

 CINCINNATI (WXIX) - Two people are hospitalized, including a critically hurt female passenger, in a three-vehicle crash at the intersection of Columbia Parkway and William Howard Taft Road, Cincinnati police tell FOX19 NOW.

+The driver of a 2007 Honda Odyssey minivan heading west on Columbia Parkway ran a red light at William Howard Taft Road and collided with a 2015 Volkswagen Passat turning left onto Columbia Parkway, according to the release.

+The minivan then struck a 2023 Chevrolet Malibu traveling east on Columbia Parkway.

-The woman was taken to the University of Cincinnati Medical Center with what police say are life-threatening injuries.
+The 45-year-old female passenger in the Volkswagen was taken to the University of Cincinnati Medical Center with what police say are life-threatening injuries.

+The 49-year-old driver of the Volkswagen was treated at the scene for minor injuries, according to police.

-The driver who police say is at fault was transported to the same hospital with non-life-threatening injuries.
+The driver who police say is at fault because he ran a red light was transported to the same hospital with non-life-threatening injuries.

 See a spelling or grammar error in our story?
 Please click here to report it.